NabilNYMansour/NabilNYMansour/README.md

 ### Hi there 👋
+- I'm Nabil: a computer science student at Ryerson University.
+I like virtually anything related to computers.
+From Robots to video games to web dev to low level design.

-- 🔭 I’m currently learning Lisp and working as an intern under the supervision of [Professor Santos](https://github.com/marcus3santos) in making the automation tools for Lisp assignments in his Data Structures course.
+- 🔭 I’m currently learning Lisp and working as an intern under the supervision of [Professor Santos](https://github.com/marcus3santos) in making the automation tools and labs for Lisp assignments in his Data Structures course.

-- Regardless, here's some stuff I've done before.
+- Below is some stuff I've done before.

 Contact:
 - Email: